OverlordAkise/website-sources/luctus_wiki/docs/tutorial/2_glua.md

 ```

 `age` is now a variable that holds the value/number `50`.
+We call this "declaration", as in "we declare the variable".
 If you now want to print your age you can use the following function:

 ```lua